notional-finance/contracts/docs/Escrow.md

 - `base`: the base currency
 - `quote`: the quote currency
 - `rateOracle`: the oracle that will give the exchange rate between the two
-- `onChainExchange`: uniswap exchange for trustless exchange
+- `uniswapPath`: path between uniswap exchanges
 - `haircut`: multiple to apply to the exchange rate that sets the collateralization ratio

 ***